Deities, vampires, demons, elves, artificial intelligences, cyborgs, genetically enhanced humans, sentient ships, aliens.

 There are also dogs.
 One living, one dead.
 A hermit crab, long gone.
 A couple fish that met an untimely end.

-I could watch over fifty generations of mice trying to make their way to the promised land under the floorboards of the kitchen.
+I could watch more than fifty generations of mice trying to make their way to the promised land under the floorboards of my kitchen.
 I could live through millions of generations of flies.

 A glimpse of forever